batistaDev1113/kitchen_planet/README.md

 # Kitchen Planet Restaurant finder App

-Welcome to the Diner Planet Restaurant App README!
-This document will provide you with an overview of our project, the technologies we've used, the features we've implemented, and our plans for future development.
+Welcome to the Kitchen Planet Restaurant App README!
+This document will provide you with an overview of the project, the technologies I've used, the features I've implemented, and the plans for future development.

 ## Purpose